pangobit/agent-sdk/examples/demo_output/README.md

-# Golden File Demo: Comprehensive API Generation Examples
+# Demo Output: Comprehensive API Generation Examples

 This example demonstrates all the different Go types and patterns supported by the `apigen` package.
-It generates "golden files" that can be visually inspected to verify correct API description generation.
+It generates demo output files that can be visually inspected to verify correct API description generation.

 ## Overview